daniel-bytes/resume/README.md

 ### HTML layer

-The HTML layer handles some typical functions used in a HTML-based web framework:
+The HTML layer is the top application layer, and handles some typical functions used in a HTML-based web framework:

 - serving HTML and asset files from disk (`FileServer`)
 - Mustache-style HTML templating (`TemplateParser`)
 - MVC style data models to inject into HTML templates (`Model`)

-### Application layer

-The application layer is the top layer, handling URL routing and error handling.
-The `AppServer` class is instantiated directly from the application's `main` function, and handles ownership of the underlying `TcpServer`.
+- URL routing and application server instance (`AppServer`)

 ## Building and running the server application